 Claiming Options: Early, Full, or Delayed

-You can claim at 62 (reduced benefits), your Full Retirement Age (FRA, 66–67, full benefits), or delay until 70 (8% annual increase).
-Delaying maximizes inflation-adjusted income.
-For example, if your FRA benefit is $2,500/month ($30,000/year) and you retire at 60, your portfolio covers $75,000 until 67.
-Then, Social Security reduces your withdrawal to $45,000, lowering your rate to under 3%, supporting how to retire at 60 with 2 million dollars.
+You can claim at 62 (reduced benefits), at Full Retirement Age (66–67, full benefits), or delay to 70 (delayed retirement credits can raise your monthly amount).
+If your FRA benefit is $2,500/month ($30,000/year) and you retire at 60, your portfolio covers $75,000 until 67.
+Then Social Security reduces withdrawals to $45,000—under 3% of $2M.
+If you expect Social Security to be your primary income source later on, our guide to living frugally on Social Security shows how to stretch those checks further.

 Strategic Delaying

-Asset Allocation: Protecting Your $2 Million
+Asset Allocation for FIRE Planning: Protecting Your $2 Million

 Balanced Portfolio Approach

-The Bucket Strategy 🪣
+The Bucket Strategy

 Divide your portfolio into:

-- Short-Term (1–3 years): Cash, CDs for immediate needs.
+- Short-Term (1–3 years): Cash/CDs for immediate needs.

 - Mid-Term (3–10 years): Bonds for income.